David Estudillo

-David Gonzalez Estudillo (born 1973) is an American lawyer serving as the Chief United States district judge of the United States District Court for the Western District of Washington.
+David Gonzalez Estudillo (born 1973) is an American lawyer serving as the chief United States district judge of the United States District Court for the Western District of Washington.
 He is a former Washington state court judge.

 Early life and education

 Estudillo was born and raised in Sunnyside, Washington, where his parents owned a small grocery store.
 He received a Bachelor of Arts from the University of Washington in 1996 and a Juris Doctor from the University of Washington School of Law in 1999.

 Career

 After graduating law school, Estudillo began his legal career at Jeffers, Danielson, Sonn & Aylward in Wenatchee.
 From 2002 to 2005, he was an attorney with Scheer and Zehnder in the Seattle office, where his practice focused on complex civil litigation.
 From 2005 to 2015, he was a solo practitioner at Estudillo Law Firm PLLC, where he focused on immigration law and general civil litigation.
 The firm represented detained and non-detained clients before the Executive Office for Immigration Review and Board of Immigration Appeals.
 He also represented people seeking immigration benefits through applications filed with United States Citizenship and Immigration Services.
-In 2015, he was appointed by Governor Jay Inslee to serve as a judge for the Grant County Superior Court. and served until his elevation as a federal judge in 2021.
+In 2015, he was appointed by Washington Governor Jay Inslee to serve as a judge for the Grant County Superior Court from September 1, 2015 until his elevation as a federal judge in 2021, preceded by Evan Sperline and succeeded by Anna Gigliotti.